emotional-cities/byteroad-workshop/README.md

 In GIS data, this association must be explicit, and the geographic information must be associated 1:1 with the relevant feature.
 This is quite straightforward in the data produced with GIS software such as QGIS.
 For data produced with other softwares this is not always true, and therefore an extra processing step is required before producing the dataset to be ingested into the SDI.

+There are three main types of *geospatial data*:

+* Geographic database
+* Vector files
+* Raster files

 [Here](./data_formats.md) you can find more informations about supported data formats.

+### Services

+The most widely used open standards for sharing spatial data are those defined by the Open Geospatial Consortium (OGC).
+In the last 20 years, the most commonly used standards have been OGC Web Services (OWS).
+Still, in recent years new standards have emerged that are more adherent to modern technological trends, oriented to the web and ease of use, known under the name of OGC OpenAPI.
+Our SDI uses a hybrid architecture with a mix of OWS standards, which we will call ["Legacy Stack"](#the-legacy-stack) and the latest OGC OpenAPI OGC, the ["Modern Stack"](#the-modern-stack).
+The idea is to create an SDI that is easy to use, aligned with emerging technological trends, and compatible with most existing tools.

+> **Note**
+> It is possible to use the Legacy or Modern stack services... or both, as long as it suits users who have to consume your data.
+However, from a harmonization point of view, the ideal would be to have uniformity between the different datasets.

 ### The Modern Stack :sparkles: